Community information for Great Ocean Road flood recovery

 Lorne is open for business and ready to welcome you!

-This page contains information for community members impacted by the Great Ocean Road floods of 15 January 2026, along with details about Council's emergency response.
+This page contains information about clean-up and recovery efforts in Lorne and surrounds following the Great Ocean Road floods of 15 January 2026.

 Our thanks to the local community members and organisations that rallied to support the emergency relief effort, including Lorne Surf Life Saving Club, the Stribling Reserve Community Asset Committee, Lorne P-12 School, Lorne Op Shop, the Salvation Army, Feed Me Surf Coast, and many local home owners and accommodation providers.